• Skip to main content

 Train Anywhere

 There is rarely an excuse not to train, there can be reasons, but excuses are close to worthless.
-An indoor gun range with strict rules is a challenge, but we can overcome a challenge and obey the rules at the same time.
+An indoor gun range with strict rules is a challenge, but we can overcome the challenge and obey the rules at the same time.

 These indoor shooting range drills will help sharpen your skill, reinforce the basics of good shooting, and of course are all fun to do.
 If you fine folks have any questions or other great drills, leave a comment below!

-About Travis Pike
+Travis Pike

 Travis Pike is a former Marine Machine gunner who served with 2nd Bn 2nd Marines for 5 years.
 He deployed in 2009 to Afghanistan and again in 2011 with the 22nd MEU(SOC) during a record setting 11 months at sea.
 He’s trained with the Romanian Army, the Spanish Marines, the Emirate Marines and the Afghan National Army.
 He serves as an NRA certified pistol instructor and teaches concealed carry classes.